Designing a Product – How Ignoring Freedom To Operate Search could be fatal?

 There is only one way to escape litigation and all the trouble that comes with infringing.
 And you know what it is.

-Freedom to Operate Searches have become more important than ever, as companies have realized the value of IP as an asset that could fetch a ton of royalty dollars.
+A Freedom to Operate Search has become more important than ever, as companies have realized the value of IP as an asset that could fetch a ton of royalty dollars.